Renovate or demolish?

 So before you consider demolition seriously, save yourself the trouble by first making sure that it’s an option available to you.
 You can check with your local council and consult a builder to confirm your situation.

 What You Need to Consider

-Once you’ve determined that demolition is an option, you can proceed deciding between the two.
+Once you’ve determined that house demolition is an option, you can proceed deciding between the two.
 To do this, you’ll need to consider several factors:

 - There’s no doubt about it: renovations and demolitions cost money.
 And for many, this is the deciding factor in their choice.
 When comparing the total costs of each option, make sure to consider the total cost of the project, taking both immediate and long-term costs into consideration.
 Compare these costs and determine which choice fits better with your budget.